dimagi/jsonobject/README.md

   (Note that currently this is at odds with the parameter's name, since the condition is that it is falsey, not that it is `None`).

+- `exclude_if_empty`

+  Defaults to `False`.
+When set to true, this property will be excluded from the JSON output when its value is None.

 - `validators`

   A single validator function or list of validator functions.